AlexanderJCS/JANGL/README.md

 - Provides the ability to program custom shaders.
 JANGL also provides some pre-defined shaders
 - Easily render images using the `Image` class
 - Easy input operations using the `Mouse` and `Keyboard` class.
-- Control over how you structure your project by providing two coordinate systems (`ScreenCoords` and `PixelCoords`)
+- Control over how you structure your project by providing two coordinate systems (normalized device coordinates and pixel coordinates)
 - Several other abstractions

 ## Installing JANGL